mulesoft-consulting/fips140ext/README.md

         <classifier>mule-plugin</classifier>
     </dependency>
     ~~~
-5. Copy the initFips.xml file from the root of this project to the root directory of your Mule project.
+5. Copy the initFips.xml file from the root of this project to the /src/main/mule directory of your Mule project.
 This XML file initializes the
 fips-140 extension as a new cryptography provider in the JVM.
 6. You can verify that the libraries are being loaded properly by running your Mule project and examining your log file.
 You should see log entries like these during the startup process: